Dual diagnosis: Minding your mental health and staying safe during COVID-19

 Try to not use drugs or alcohol to cope

 Limit your drug and alcohol use and avoid using substances to cope with stressful feelings.
-Using substances to help with emotions could quickly become a pattern and a norm that you rely on to support yourself.
+Using substances to help with emotions could quickly become a pattern for some people and a norm that is relied on for support.
+Alcohol and other drugs can pose a definite mental health risk for some people.

 Continue to take medication as prescribed